 The Founding generation was thus aware of improvements in firearms technology that allowed repeated shots to be fired without reloading.
 Such firearms were well within the right to bear arms for defense of self and state declared in the first state constitutions and later in the Second Amendment.
-Founders like Benjamin Franklin and Thomas Jefferson were typical of the new nation in an age of technological innovation, and the nation would soon adopt a constitution that would protect patents and copyright "[t]o promote the Progress of Science and useful Arts defense of his home, person, family and property" from being "questioned."
-152 Modern arms are obviously included.
+Founders like Benjamin Franklin and Thomas Jefferson were typical of the new nation in an age of technological innovation, and the nation would soon adopt a constitution that would protect patents and copyright "[t]o promote the Progress of Science and useful Arts..........."[160]